 Secure your web experience

-Safari setup – Surfing the web is full of forms to fill out; adding your name, address, email, and credit cards can take up a lot of your time.
-Be sure to head into Settings > Safari > AutoFill to set up your mobile browser the right way: toggle Use Contact Info to ON, and then tap on My Info to pick the Contact you want to use when you encounter any form fields in Safari.
+Safari setup.
+Surfing the web is full of forms to fill out.
+Adding your name, address, email and credit cards can take up a lot of your time.
+Be sure to head into Settings > Safari > AutoFill to set up your mobile browser the right way.
+First, toggle Use Contact Info to On.
+Then tap on My Info and pick the contact you want to use when you encounter form fields in Safari.

 Services to subscribe to during iPhone setup